tom-seddon/b2/doc/Overview.md

   (This is ticked by default, as it's very unlikely to cause a problem.)

-- If using a Master, tick the `Retro Hardware ADJI` to add a Retro Hardware ADJI cartridge (upcoming modern remake of the [Slogger Switched Joystick Interface](https://www.computinghistory.org.uk/det/32296/Slogger%20Switched%20Joystick%20Interface/).
+- If using a Master 128, tick the `Retro Hardware ADJI` to add a Retro Hardware ADJI cartridge (upcoming modern remake of the [Slogger Switched Joystick Interface](https://www.computinghistory.org.uk/det/32296/Slogger%20Switched%20Joystick%20Interface/).
   Select the DIP switch settings from the list box.
 The ADJI will use the digital joystick selected in the joysticks menu.

-There are also some second processor options:
+There are also some second processor options, for models that support
+this:

 - `None` for no second processor